News & Events

 The U.S. Food and Drug Administration today announced that an orthopedic device used in the knee should not have been cleared for marketing in the United States.
 The announcement follows a re-evaluation of the scientific evidence that was undertaken after a September 2009 agency report identified problems in the agency’s review of the device.

 To correct this error, the agency will begin the process to rescind the product’s marketing clearance.
 Before beginning this process, the FDA has asked the product’s manufacturer, ReGen Biologics Inc., to meet with the agency to discuss the appropriate marketing pathway for the device and what data it would need to provide a reasonable assurance of safety and effectiveness.
-In the interim, the agency will begin the process of rescinding the product’s marketing clearance.

 The device, called Menaflex Collagen Scaffold, was cleared for marketing by the FDA in December 2008 for the repair and reinforcement of the meniscal tissue in the knee.
 The meniscus is a C-shaped disk of fibrocartilage in the knee that acts as a cushion between the ends of bones in the joint and helps lubricate the joint.